4.8

 When someone musters a group, they bring together individuals, resources, or forces, typically to address a particular situation or achieve a common goal.
 This term can also be used to describe the act of summoning or collecting one's strength, courage, or determination to confront a challenge or undertake a difficult task.
 For example, in a military context, troops may be mustered for a mission, or in everyday life, one might muster the courage to have a difficult conversation.
 "Muster" emphasizes the act of gathering or summoning in various contexts, whether it's for physical presence, mental readiness, or organized effort.

-Example sentences of muster
+Example sentences containing muster

 1. We muster courage to face challenges, drawing from our past experiences for strength.